By DaVita® Dietitian Chien-Wei Kung, RD

 “got milk?®” This phrase

---- developed by the California Milk Processor Board --- has become one of the most recognized slogans in advertising history.
-The popular campaign for increasing consumption of dairy started in the 1990s and has featured numerous celebrities and cultural icons crediting milk for their strong bones and muscle health.
+---developed by the California Milk Processor Board ---became one of the most recognized slogans in advertising history.
+The campaign features numerous celebrities and cultural icons crediting milk for their strong bones and muscle health.

-Yet people with chronic kidney disease (CKD) have to limit dairy product intake in their kidney diet.
-Eight ounces of low-fat milk contains 8 grams of protein, 230 mg of phosphorus, 366 mg of potassium and 290 mg of calcium.
-The high levels of these minerals are not good for someone trying to adhere to a kidney diet.
+Yet people with chronic kidney disease (CKD) have to limit dairy products in their kidney diet.
+High levels of phosphorus, potassium and calcium in something like low-fat milk are not good for someone on a kidney diet.

 Bones are mostly made of calcium and phosphorus.
 When kidneys function well, they are able to keep these two minerals in balance in the blood and bones.
 However, kidney disease causes this process to become dysfunctional: